Conformational variability of loops in the SARS-CoV-2 spike protein: Results and discussion

-The third column of Table \ref{tab:seqlist} shows the number of PDB chains that contain a complete backbone for each loop instance.
-The final column lists the representative PDB chains for each loop instance, obtained by hierarchical clustering as described in section \ref{sec:prep}.
-Thus, for example, there are 170 S protein chains that contain the loop at positions 130--140; among these, three distinct conformations were found after clustering according to pairwise RMSD, among structures with resolution 3 \AA~or better; the PDB chains with the best resolution in each cluster were used to represent each conformation, namely 6xluA, 7kdkC, and 7kdlA.
-We illustrate this 130--140 loop example in the top panels of Figure \ref{fig:confs}: a histogram of all pairwise RMSDs of the loop backbone (among the 170 S protein chains that contain this loop) is shown on the left, while a close-up of the part of the S protein chain containing the loop is shown on the right.
-The histogram shows that there were many pairs of chains with loop RMSD $>2$ \AA~and clustering identified the three distinct conformations colored in red, blue, and turquoise.
-In contrast, the bottom panels of Figure \ref{fig:confs} show a loop example (555--564) with little structural variability: the pairwise RMSDs do not exceed around 1.5 \AA~and clustering identified just one main conformation (colored in red).
-Overall, there were two loop instances with sparse structural information, where no high resolution structures were available: 66-83 and 600-608 with the Q607E mutation.
-Notably, of the 48 loop instances where $\le$ 3 \AA~resolution structures were available, 17 of these had multiple distinct conformations, and seven of these 17 were located within the RBD.
+The final column lists the representative PDB chains for each loop instance, obtained by the procedure for constructing clusters as described in section \ref{sec:prep}.
+Thus, for example, there are 180 S protein chains that contain the loop at positions 329--338; clustering by pairwise RMSD identified two distinct conformations among structures with resolution $\le 3$\AA; 6x29A and 7kdkC were chosen to represent these clusters (which included 155 and 21 chains respectively), being the chains with resolution $\le 3$\AA~closest to the cluster centroids.
+We illustrate the 329--338 loop example in the top panels of Figure \ref{fig:confs}: a histogram of all pairwise RMSDs of the loop backbone (among the 180 S protein chains that contain this loop) is shown on the left, while a close-up of the part of the S protein chain containing the loop is shown on the right.
+The histogram shows distinct peaks at pairwise loop RMSDs of 0.4--0.6 \AA~and 2.0--2.4 \AA, from which clustering identified the two distinct conformations colored dark blue and turquoise.
+In contrast, the bottom panels of Figure \ref{fig:confs} show another length 10 loop region (555--564) but with little structural variability: the pairwise RMSDs do not exceed around 1.5 \AA~and clustering identified just one main conformation (colored in red).